TorahBibleCodes/TorahBibleCodes/README.md

 1,3,7,12,(24,48) -> 2 4 8 16 32 64

-for example 4 is a power and can be divided by 2 and 1

 32, the way of knowleadge implies know about prime numbers and relation with powers .